 What to do: Pain during sex may mean there’s not enough lubrication to help things move smoothly.
 If there’s not enough natural lubrication, this could be from a lack of desire, from feeling nervous, or because things are moving too fast.
 Medications, hormones, tiredness and illness can also have an effect.

 Try suggesting a different position, asking your partner to slow down, or using extra lubrication.
 Make sure it’s a water-based lube if you’re using condoms, and ALWAYS use extra lube for anal sex.
 If it hurts a lot, stop.
 Discuss with your partner ways to make sex more comfortable, or talk to your GP if you’re concerned there might be something else going on.

 What's the hymen?

-Sex is a very personal way to feel close to someone, so experiencing intense feelings after sex is understandable.
-If you’re worried about what you’re feeling, talk it through with your partner, a trusted friend, a family member or a counsellor.
+Sex is a very personal thing, and can feel really intimate, so experiencing intense feelings afterwards is understandable.
+If you’re worried about what you’re feeling, talk it through with your partner, a trusted friend or family member, or a mental health professional.